Menu

 2) Break up major assessments into smaller tasks

-A major written assignment is actually a series of smaller tasks.
+A major written assessment is actually a series of smaller tasks.
 A 30% essay involves doing tasks like:

 • Analysing the question